- Medicare Part D prescription drug coverage

 As with other Medicare coverage, in certain situations (such as if you move or go into a nursing home), you are allowed to join, switch, or drop a Medicare Advantage Plan.

 There’s also a 5-Star Special Enrollment Period.
-Starting December 8, 2012 through November 30, 2013, you can switch to a 5-star Medicare Advantage Plan (MAP) at any time during the year.
+Starting December 8, 2013 through November 30, 2014, you can switch to a 5-star Medicare Advantage Plan (MAP) at any time during the year.
 A 5-star rating is considered excellent.
 The star ratings can help you compare plans based on how good they are and how well they perform.
 (Plan ratings can be found online at www.medicare.gov/find-a-plan.)
 You can only use this special enrollment to switch to a 5-star MAP once a year, and you can only join a 5-star MAP if one is available in your area.
+Note that if you move from a MAP that has drug coverage to a 5-star MAP that doesn’t, you may lose your prescription drug coverage.
+Then you’ll have to wait until the next open enrollment to get coverage, and you may have to pay late enrollment penalties.

 - If you have both Medicaid and Medicare, you are said to be dual eligible.
 If you do not join a Part D plan, Medicare will automatically enroll you in a plan.
 You will get a letter telling you about the plan you have been enrolled in and when your coverage begins.